Achilles tendinitis

-Achilles tendinitis, also known as achilles tendinopathy, occurs when the Achilles tendon, found at the back of the ankle, becomes sore.
-Achilles tendinopathy is accompanied by alterations in the tendon's structure and mechanical properties.
-The most common symptoms are pain and swelling around the affected tendon.
+Achilles tendinitis, also known as Achilles tendinopathy, is soreness of the Achilles tendon.
+It is accompanied by alterations in the tendon's structure and mechanical properties.
+The most common symptoms are pain and swelling around the back of the ankle.
 The pain is typically worse at the start of exercise and decreases thereafter.
 Stiffness of the ankle may also be present.
 Onset is generally gradual.

-It commonly occurs as a result of overuse such as running.
-Other risk factors include trauma, a lifestyle that includes little exercise, high-heel shoes, rheumatoid arthritis, and medications of the fluoroquinolone or steroid class.
+Achilles tendinopathy is idiopathic, meaning the cause is not well understood.
+Theories of causation include overuse such as running, a lifestyle that includes little exercise, high-heel shoes, rheumatoid arthritis, and medications of the fluoroquinolone or steroid class.
 Diagnosis is generally based on symptoms and examination.

-There are several simple actions that individuals can take to prevent or reduce tendinitis.
-Though commonly used, some of these actions have limited or no scientific evidence to support them, namely pre-exercise stretching.
-Strengthening calf muscles, avoiding over-training, and selecting more appropriate footwear are more well-regarded options.
-Running mechanics can be improved with simple exercises that will help runners avoid achilles injury.
-Treatment typically involves rest, ice, non-steroidal antiinflammatory agents (NSAIDs), and physical therapy.
-In those whose symptoms last more than six months despite other treatments, surgery may be considered.
+Proposed interventions to treat tendinopathy have limited or no scientific evidence to support them, such as pre-exercise stretching, strengthening calf muscles, avoiding over-training, adjustment of running mechanics, and selection of footwear.
+Treatment is symptomatic and non-specific such as ice, non-steroidal antiinflammatory agents (NSAIDs), and physical therapy.
+People who are not satisfied with symptomatic treatment may be offered surgery.
 Achilles tendinitis is relatively common.

 Signs and symptoms

-Symptoms can vary from an ache or pain and swelling to the local area of the ankles, or a burning that surrounds the whole joint.
-With this condition, the pain is usually worse during and after activity, and the tendon and joint area can become stiffer the following day as swelling impinges on the movement of the tendon.
-Many patients report stressful situations in their lives in correlation with the beginnings of pain which may contribute to the symptoms.
+Symptoms can vary from an ache or pain and swelling in the local area of one or both ankles, or a burning that surrounds the whole joint.
+With this condition, the pain is usually worse during and after activity, and the tendon and joint area can become stiff the following day, as swelling impinges on the movement of the tendon.

 Achilles tendon injuries can be separated into insertional tendinopathy (20%–25% of the injuries), midportion tendinopathy (55%–65%), and proximal musculotendinous junction (9%–25%) injuries, according to the location of pain.